General State Budget

-The General State Budget of Spain (Spanish: Presupuestos Generales del Estado (PGE)) comprises the spending and revenues of the Spanish central government.
+The General State Budget (Spanish: Presupuestos Generales del Estado, PGE) comprises the spending and revenues of Spain's central government.
 The PGE is considered the most important act that a government enacts in a year and determine its policy in most areas, as well as being the basis on which the State's economy will move in that year.

-Basic aspects of the State Budget
+Basic aspects of the State budget

 The basic aspects of the PGE are defined by article 134 of the Spanish Constitution of 1978.

 The General State Budget are annual, include all the expenses and income of the state public sector and they are the amount of tax benefits that affect state taxes.
 Spain was a pioneer in terms of transparency in 1978 because of the introduction of this obligation with respect to tax benefits.
 Since these are equivalent to an indirect subsidy, they can be considered an expense and therefore must be included in the budget.